ogame-tbot/TBot/README.md

   * Insert the newly obtained ID in settings.json under TelegramMessenger.ChatId

 ## Development Plans
-Sleep mode, auto miner and a better auto fleet save are the next features I plan to write.
+Sleep mode and a better auto fleet save are the next features I plan to write.

 Also, a proper documentation about how to deal with settings.json should be written sooner or later.